 24 November, 2012

-Nov.24 (Apex) Lewis Hamilton has been adamant that he wants to leave McLaren on a high and he is doing the business at the Brazilian Grand Prix as he stormed around the Interlagos circuit to claim top spot on the grid for the race.
+Nov.24 (GP247) Lewis Hamilton has been adamant that he wants to leave McLaren on a high and he is doing the business at the Brazilian Grand Prix as he stormed around the Interlagos circuit to claim top spot on the grid for the race.

 It is proving to be a swansong weekend for Hamilton who moves to Mercedes for 2013.
 The 2008 world champion has never won in Brazil, and along with his teammate, reliability permitting, he looks a fair bet for top honours come Sunday afternoon.